antybubbs/kaya/README.md

 > **Your Infrastructure.
 Your Home.**
 >
-> A modern, self-hosted infrastructure platform built for homelabs,
+> A self-hosted infrastructure platform built for homelabs,
-> businesses and IT professionals who want complete control of their
+> and users who want complete control of their
 > infrastructure.

 ![GitHub